AleksandrBalab/cs-290-Testing/README.md

-# cs-290-Testing
+# CS-290-GitHub-Demo
-Testing out GitHub
+This is a demo